luigisaetta/cxr-anomaly-detection/README.md

 Original images from NIH-CXR-14 dataset are PNG 1024x1024.
 I have compressed the images in JPEG and resized to 256x256.

-Compressed images hve been packed in TF TRFrecord format and can bee downloaded from the Kaggle site (see link above)
+Compressed images have been packed in TF TRFrecord format and can be downloaded from the Kaggle site (see link above)

 ### Differences with the project contained in the repository cxr-pneumonia
 The goal for the model is different.
 In the Pneumonia project the goal is to identify if a CXR contains signs of Pneumonia.